 This summer was a busy one, and there wasn’t a lot of time off for vacation.
 With the precious few days we did manage, we still wanted to get away and go somewhere fun.
-We’d heard raves about Great Wolf Lodge in Niagara Falls, so we decided to check it out for ourselves.
+We’d heard raves about Great Wolf Lodge in Niagara Falls.
+We weren’t sure if Great Wolf Lodge with toddlers would be such a great idea, but we decided to check it out for ourselves.

 We timed our drive around our daughter’s nap – hoping she’d get a few winks in before the fun began.
 Of course she didn’t sleep, but we lucked out with traffic and we were pulling into the parking lot just over 90minutes after having left our house in Toronto.
 Great Wolf Lodge is roughly a 5-minute drive from the main drag in Niagara Falls, and looks like a giant log cabin from the road.

 The log cabin theme is continued in the large lobby – where a floor-to-ceiling stone fireplace is adorned with animatronic wolves howling intermittently.
 My daughter was captivated by “Mr. Moose” and “Mama Bear” – more animatronic creatures set up in the lobby – but we were both a little creeped out by the talking tree.
 Along with Daddy, Mr. Moose and Mama Bear kept our little cub occupied while I checked in.
 The line moved quickly and in no time we were wristbanded and away to our room.
 We were lucky that our room was ready early.
 You can check in as early as 1pm but rooms aren’t guaranteed until 4pm.